tendermint/liquidity/x/liquidity/spec/02_state.md

 ## WithdrawMsgState for Batch Messages

-The `WithdrawMsgState` state defines the state of the withdraw message that contains state information as it is processed in the next batch or batches.
+The `WithdrawMsgState` state defines the state of the withdraw message as it is processed in the next batch or batches.

+When a user sends a MsgWithdraw transaction to the network, it is accumulated in a batch.
+The `WithdrawMsgState` contains the state information about the message, if the transaction is executed, successfully matched, and if it will be deleted in the next block.

 ```go
 type WithdrawMsgState struct {